Satisfiability of Non-Linear Transcendental Arithmetic as a Certificate Search Problem: Abstract

 \section{Abstract}

 For typical first-order logical theories, satisfying assignments have a straightforward finite representation that can directly serve as a certificate that a given assignment satisfies the given formula.
-For non-linear real arithmetic with transcendental functions, however, no general finite representation of satisfying assignments is available.
-Hence, in this paper, we introduce a different form of satisfiability certificate for this theory, formulate the satisfiability verification problem as the problem of searching for such a certificate, and show how to perform this search in a systematic fashion.
-This does not only ease the independent verification of results, but also allows the systematic design of new, efficient search techniques.
-Computational experiments document that the resulting method is able to prove satisfiability of a substantially higher number of benchmark problems than existing methods.
+For non-linear real arithmetic augmented with trigonometric and exponential functions (\nta), however, there is no known direct representation of satisfying assignments that allows for a simple independent check of whether the represented numbers exist and satisfy the given formula.
+Hence, in this paper, we introduce a different form of satisfiability certificate for \nta, and formulate the satisfiability problem as the problem of searching for such a certificate.
+This does not only ease the independent verification of satisfiability, but also allows the design of new algorithms that show satisfiability by systematically searching for such certificates.
+Computational experiments document that the resulting algorithms are able to prove satisfiability of a substantially higher number of benchmark problems than existing methods.
+We also characterize the formulas whose satisfiability can be demonstrated by such a certificate, by providing lower and upper bounds in terms of relevant well-known classes.
+Finally we show the existence of a procedure for checking the satisfiability of \nta-formulas that terminates for formulas that satisfy certain robustness assumptions.